richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- plot corner score vs r error
+	=> no real correlation?

 INITIAL ESTIMATE SHOULD BE AT LEAST AS GOOD AS FLAT GUESS
+- test error metrics

+=> the error that's being minimized may not be an accurate comparison?
+	- it DOES LOOK LIKe there is correlation:
+		-> at high R error, the graph error is high
+		-> at it's lowest R error, the graph error is ~0
+	-> the initial estimate isn't in a good approximation -> is error used wrong?
+		-> is error weight calculated wrong?

+- try to reduce error in first match to lower than 1 pixel

+=> ADD BACK:
+	- corner-point propagation
+		[find all corner points & project to other views]
+	- patches

+=> pairs with low error might be good enough to return to texturing

+IS IT POSSIBLE TO DIRECT ABSOLUTE R IN DIRECTIONS THAT ARE BASED ON RELATIVE R - DERIVED FROM F ?

+x TRY USING EDGE WITH LEAST ERROR ONLY (no averaging) TRY DROPPING WORST ~50% corner score matches or until R error < 1 px

 TRY NOT DERIVING F FROM R

-x TRY USING EDGE WITH LEAST ERROR ONLY (no averaging)

-TRY DROPPING WORST ~50% corner score matches
+-> F IS INHERENT in the point matches already

 IF F IS KEPT SEPARATE: [2-pair]
 - have absolute R and a predicted R
 .....

-=> other methods work on optimizing F, not R
+=> other BA methods work on optimizing F, not R

 NONLINEAR MINIMIZING